loncardom/arkenswoop/README.md

 ### Todo

 - [ ] add hotswap socket support
-- [ ] convert the SMD diodes to through hole diodes to ease soldering
+- [ ] convert the SMD diodes to through hole diodes to ease soldering?
+- [ ] change the holes for mounts: they are too big (for a soldered build)
+- [ ] add mcu/oled cover
+- [ ] move the encoder down about 1mm because it interfers with a keycap
+- [ ] redo the vial KLE to align the keys